KiboOst/jeedom_docs/other/Rhasspy/SnowboyCustomMaker/index.md

 SSH to your rhasspy device, on /home/pi folder.

-Install python packages, download snowboyCustomMaker-list.txt, then download this list into SnowboyCustomMaker folder:
+Install python packages, download *snowboyCustomMaker-list.txt*, then download this list into SnowboyCustomMaker folder:

 ```bash